alecdotninja/ruby_box/README.md

 # RubyBox

 RubyBox allows the execution of untrusted Ruby code safely in a sandbox.
+It works by compiling Ruby code to JavaScript using [`opal`](https://github.com/opal/opal) and executing in [Google's V8 Engine](https://github.com/cowboyd/libv8) with some help from (`mini_racer`)[https://github.com/discourse/mini_racer/tree/6fbec25677d1fb14f8a5b6c4ba10fbccf4285307].

 ## Installation